Show Me Love (t.A.T.u. song): Cover version

 Hong Kong singer Emme Wong covered the song in Cantonese in 2003.
 The song was released as the second single from Wong's widely talked about album, which was full of songs with sexual implication.
 The song was more explicit in context, but less of a commercial success compared to her first single, a cover of "Round Round" originally sung by the UK girl band Sugababes.

+Dorofeeva version of "Ya Tvoya Ne Pervaya"

+Ukrainian singer Dorofeeva released a cover of the original version of the song as a single on 5 November 2021 as part of the official Tribute Album 200 Po Vstrechnoy.
+Music video was released via official YouTube channel of Dorofeeva on 25 November 2021.